A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Planet composition inference

 Our model grid focuses on planets with irradiation levels comparable to TOI-270 d, warm enough to avoid both water condensation at the surface and in the atmosphere under conditions compatible with the JWST-inferred compositional constraints except in high-albedo scenarios \citep{holmberg_possible_2024,benneke_jwst_2024,felix_evidence_2025,constantinou_atmospheric_2025}, further supported by our modeling (Fig. \ref{fig:met_fenv_posterior}).

 For the core and mantle, we fix the composition to an Earth-like mass fraction $f'_\mathrm{core}=0.325$ (following the terminology in \citealp{piaulet-ghorayeb_jwstniriss_2024}) of the core and mantle underlying any of the envelopes modeled for this work.
-In terms of the energy budget, we fix the orbital distance and incident stellar spectrum to those of TOI-270 d (Table \ref{tab:star_planet_params}, with the closest stellar model in the PHOENIX grid; \citealp{husser_new_2013}) and adopt $T_\mathrm{int}=25$\,K as the lower boundary condition for atmosphere models (discussed in Section \ref{sec:caveats}).
-We vary the planetary Bond albedo between 0 and 0.4, with the upper limit of 0.4 informed by the range of photosphere temperatures of $\sim 330-350$\,K retrieved by transmission studies \citep{benneke_jwst_2024,felix_evidence_2025,constantinou_atmospheric_2025}.
+We set the orbital distance and incident stellar spectrum to those of TOI-270 d (Table \ref{tab:star_planet_params}) except for the $T_\mathrm{eq}=400$\,K and 450\,K smaller model grids (Table \ref{tab:model_grid}) where we adopt instead $S_p=4.3$ and 6.8$S_\oplus$, respectively.
+In our nominal model grid, we vary $T_\mathrm{eq}$ via the planetary Bond albedo between 0 and 0.4, with the upper limit of 0.4 informed by the range of photosphere temperatures of $\sim 300-350$\,K retrieved by transmission studies \citep{benneke_jwst_2024,felix_evidence_2025,constantinou_atmospheric_2025}.
+For the stellar irradiation, we use the closest stellar model in the PHOENIX grid; \citealp{husser_new_2013}) and adopt $T_\mathrm{int}=25$\,K as the lower boundary condition for atmosphere models (discussed in Section \ref{sec:caveats}).
 Envelope compositions are varied from solar-metallicity H/He-dominated all the way to pure-water envelopes.
 Finally, the range of envelope mass fractions and planetary masses considered span the full range of expected surface gravities across the sub-Neptune regime (see Table \ref{tab:model_grid}).
 For each model, we follow the steps outlined in Section \ref{sec:model} (Fig. \ref{fig:link_int_atm_flowchart}) to record the full-planet profiles (Fig. \ref{fig:master_grid_varyparam}) and planetary radii to construct mass-radius relationships.